Wave dynamics on networks: method and application to the sine-Gordon equation: Abstract

 \section{Abstract}

-In this study we consider the sine-Gordon equation formulated on domains which are not locally homeomorphic to any subset of the Euclidean space.
-More precisely, we formulate the discrete dynamics on trees and graphs.
-Each edge is assumed to be a 1D uniform lattice with end points identified with graph vertices.
-A special treatment is needed at the junctions in order to couple 1D lattices into a global communicating network.
-Our approach is based on considering the local conservation properties.
-Some preliminary numerical results are shown on a simple graph containing four loops.
-These results show the performance of the scheme in non-trivial realistic conditions.
+We consider a scalar \textsc{Hamiltonian} nonlinear wave equation formulated on networks; this is a non standard problem because these domains are not locally homeomorphic to any subset of the \textsc{Euclidean} space.
+More precisely, we assume each edge to be a 1D uniform line with end points identified with graph vertices.
+The interface conditions at these vertices are introduced and justified using conservation laws and an homothetic argument.
+We present a detailed methodology based on a symplectic finite difference scheme together with a special treatment at the junctions to solve the problem and apply it to the \acl{sg} equation.
+Numerical results on a simple graph containing four loops show the performance of the scheme for kinks and breathers initial conditions.